joedono/House-of-Z/14 - City of Illusions/07 Bring out the Living.md

 Neep will be actively hiding from the party, as he's got his first breath of freedom and doesn't want to get caught again.
 If the party has Greep with them, they can have him call out to bring Neep out of hiding.
 A DC 20 Investigation or Perception check will reveal hints to Neep's location.

-#### Important Foreshadowing - Miner Brothers
+#### Important Foreshadowing - Old Heroes
-If the party checks out the Temple of Innovation, they won't find Neep, but they will find a trio of ghosts there that resemble Farley, Marley, and George, the rambuctious miners from the Sky Delvers that Fran fought.
-They'll approach Ardin, Fran, or Ibal.
-The miners could perceive them coming into the Sky Delvers guild hall when the illusion was still powered, so they know the trio and are happy to see them again.
+If the party checks out the Temple of Innovation, they won't find Neep, but they will find the ghosts of Halfrek, Juno, Raya, and Seebo, in the outfits the party originally met them in on the road into Southspark.
+They'll be acting as if they're having a reunion, with each one appearing as it walks into the sunlight streaming through the temple windows.
+Their ghosts really did die at the monster battle, but due to Anguisa's mechanications, they're sort of stuck here and drawn to the hallowed ground of the temple.
+They'll each approach the party.

-The brothers will each approach the party and ask them to deliver letters to their father, Warwick Kelleck (of Warwick GNC) in Loftran.
+They'll approach the party and ask them to deliver letters to their families.
 The letters will turn solid once the party receives them.
 These will be similar letters to what Sorrin, Tabitha, and the party already received from their dead friends.

+* Halfrek asks that his letter be delivered to his father Warwick, of Warwick GNC in Loftran
+* Raya asks that her letter be delivered to her half-sister, Sister Thia in Loftran
+* Juno asks that her letter be delivered to her brother Albert Glendale, former butler of the Elmwall Estate in Loftran, who has found employment at the Makaria manor
+* Seebo asks that his letter be delivered to his best friends, Eldon and Faldren in Loftran

-The three ghosts will then fade out of sight.
+The four ghosts will then fade out of sight.

 ### Long Rest
-If the party took a long rest, Halden will already be in the dining area of the Leaky Boulder and Dr Ivans will already be upstairs with Fig. He'll declare Fig dead almost as soon as the party arrives, due to acute starvation and dehydration.
+If the party took a long rest, Halden will already be in the dining area of the Leaky Boulder and Dr Ivans will already be upstairs with Fig. He'll declare Fig dead almost as soon as the party arrives, due to severe starvation and dehydration.

 Neep will still be in the town, in one of the random buildings above.